nuke-haus/noita_mods/README.md

 ## Angry god bounty

-This mod makes the temple guardian drop a random perk when killed.
+This mod makes the angry god drop a random perk when killed.

 ## Better procedural wands